-Courses court and The size of the second is to its in the second is to its in the second s Course content The aim of the course is to introduce students to how technology can be used in creating new forms of music multimedia/intermedia and expanded performance practices, from traditional contexts such as opera or contemporary dance to new contexts such as sound installation and new media.
+T Course content The aim of the course is to introduce students to how technology can be used in creating new forms of music multimedia/intermedia and expanded performance practices, from traditional contexts such as opera or contemporary dance to new contexts such as sound installation and new media.
 The history of early paradigms in composing with non-musical elements is analysed, as well as current practices in sound art and contemporary forms of multimedia.
 The course also takes a practical form, in learning technologies that could be useful in creating expanded performance practices, such as analogue and digital sound manipulation, video and basic interactive software programming.
-Programme objectives 1.A.9, 1.A.11, 1.A.12, 1.A.13, 1.B.1, 1.B.10, 1.C.9 Course objectives At the end of this course, you: have an overview of current developments in the field of music multimedia and expanded performance practices; can analyse relationships between music and other disciplines and reflect on them; are able to operate with selective live electronics. have knowledge and skills to create videos for music and music to video.
-Credits 4 ECTS Level Bachelor Work form Group lessons in combination with individual lessons Literature - Language English Scheduling Regular meetings on Wednesday afternoons and some project/ensemble-based activity, 24 weeks per year Date, time & venue See ASIMUT Teachers Yannis Kyriakides, guest teachers Contact information Yannis Kyriakides (y.kyriakides@koncon.nl) Assessment This course is assessed using the following assignments.
-All Assignment assignments will have to be passed in order to pass this course.
-Assignment Assignment type Assignment 1 Active participation Assignment description Active participation Assessment takes place on the basis of your active participation in the group lessons.
-Assignment requirements Assignment planning Continuous assessment Assessment criteria Assessment criteria (participation): • active participation at every lesson (attendance 80%) • willingness to expand horizons and to concentrate on work ability to collaborate with colleagues from different (interdisciplinary) fields willingness to receive feedback and to apply it Weighting 25% Grading scale Pass/Fail Re-assignment description Same as assignment(s) above - · · · · · · · · · · · · · · · · · · · ·
+Programme objectives 1.A.9, 1.A.11, 1.A.12, 1.A.13, 1.B.1, 1.B.10, 1.C.9 Course objectives At the end of this course, you: • have an overview of current developments in the field of music multimedia and expanded performance practices; • can analyse relationships between music and other disciplines and reflect on them; • are able to operate with selective live electronics. have knowledge and skills to create videos for music and music to video.
+Credits 4 ECTS Level Bachelor Work form Group lessons in combination with individual lessons Literature . - Language English Scheduling Regular meetings on Wednesday afternoons and some project/ensemble-based Data tima Garage activity, 24 weeks per year Date, time & venue Teachers See ASIMUT Yannis Kyriakidas (v. kyriakidas @kanaan al) Contact information Yannis Kyriakides (y.kyriakides@koncon.nl) Assessment This course is assessed using the following assignments.
+All Assimument assignments will have to be passed in order to pass this course.
+Assignment Assignment 1 Assignment type Accessment takes place on the basis of your active participation Assignment description Assessment takes place on the basis of your active participation in the group lessons.
+Assignment requirements in the group lessons.
+Assignment planning Continuous assessment Assessment criteria Assessment criteria (participation): , toocoomene enteria • active participation at every lesson (attendance 80%) willingness to expand horizons and to concentrate on work ability to collaborate with colleagues from different (interdisciplinary) fields willingness to receive feedback and to apply it Weighting 25% Grading scale Pass/Fail Re-assignment description Same as assignment(s) above